 Pass internal commands to the finite state machine with matching instance identifier

 A mesh peering instance is identified by a mesh peering instance identifier.
-The mesh peering instance identifier consists of the localLinkID, localMAC, and peerMAC.
+The mesh peering instance identifier is the set of: localLinkID, localMAC, and peerMAC.

 Modify section 11C.3.4.2 as indicated: